pyrrhicPachyderm/pluribus/README.md

 It manages contents tables and indices within every volume and edition.
 Lastly, by leveraging [zref-xr](https://ctan.org/pkg/zref), Pluribus facilitates references and hyperlinks within and between volumes.

-Pluribus uses the build automation tool Make.
+## Using Pluribus

+Pluribus consists of a script that generates a Makefile, which in turn can be used to compile your book's volumes, omnibus, and pluribuses.
+By default, it generates a standalone Makefile.
-It can be easily incorporated into a project's overarching Makefile, or made to stand alone.
+However, it may be configured to generate a set of rules that can be incorporated into a project's overarching Makefile.